scott-buchanan/trakt-vue-ts/README.md

 # TV and Movie management app
 ## Trakt client built with Vue 3 + TypeScript and fed by Trakt, TMDB, OMDb and fanart.tv API's

-Personal project to get more familiar with Vue 3 and TypeScript.
-Using Trakt, TMDB, fanart, OMDb API's.
+Personal project using Vue 3 to get more familiar with TypeScript and Tailwind CSS.
+Using Trakt, TMDB, fanart, OMDb REST API's.

+> [!NOTE]
+> This project is currently undergoing a rewrite from the ground up.
+I am removing SCSS and replacing it with Tailwind CSS.
+Also major refactoring because my JavaScript knowledge has grown since I started this project in 2022

 Features:
 - View TV lists.
 Filters include: Trending (Trakt), Watched history (list of episodes), Anticipated, My recommended shows, Community recommended.
+- View TV Show seasons, list episodes per season with details, watched status, ability to rate, set watched etc.
 - View movie lists.
 Filters include: Trending (Trakt), Watched history, My recommended movies.
 - Search for TV Shows and Movies (with autocomplete).
 This includes autocomplete dropdown as well as a search page with results if you hit enter to search.
 - Rate episodes, shows, movies (Trakt)